 The world needs newer, efficient utility technologies to satisfy the growing demand of the world’s population putting greater need for constant water and energy supply.
 Finance for infrastructure projects is widely available for the development and construction of power generation and infrastructure.
 Financing such projects can replace and uplift outdated infrastructure, but also to meet the requirements to deliver more electricity from renewable energy sources.

 Utility sector investment levels are expected to increase in Europe.
 From steady levels of growth from the late 1990’s to the middle of this decade, approximately 40 Billion Euros in expected to be invested annually.
-Utility investment in the United States should also see a similar trend with all eyes on Asia and Africa as water droughts are a common occurance.
+Utility investment in the United States should also see a similar trend with all eyes on Asia and Africa as water droughts are a common occurrence.

 Since the dawn of the industrial revolution, products are manufactured en mass and allowed commerce to operate on a global scale.
 As employees worked using power-driven machines, these products bought about efficiency and therefore productivity grew.
 Innovative technological breakthroughs increased growth in machinery operating by a number of power sources such as steam and electricity.